urwrstkn8mare/uwa-jetski-code/README.md

 - [ ] no more rudder componenet as rudder is now handled by a CAN-enabled encoder (dashboard and main controller should just read off CAN directly for this).
 - [ ] make aux controller take 2 potentiometers as inputs representing a joystick (a joystick compoennt). left and right should control bank (via elevons) and up and down should control pitch (via elevons as well). while this should essentially be disabled when control task takes over (i.e armed) there should a be an option via the webui to disable the height part of the control loop (so joystick would be used to control the pitch control loop.)
 - [ ] make all of 'our' components have consisent configuration exposure (i.e. in kconfig they should all be toplevel menu items starting with UWA Jetski - ...). <- this requires Kconfig.projbuild not just Kconfig.
+- [ ] add control loop performance monitoring (i.e. how long each iteration takes (min/avg/max) and on average how many interations per second (min/avg/max) in Hz) - this should show on status_ui and dashboard_ui (via status_ui part of dashboard_ui).

 ## Directories explained